tony-aw/subsets/README.md

 checks that these functions perform.
 I also recommend using these packages for other sub-setting and data wrangling functionalities.
-‘subsets’ uses a modified version of the `abind::abind()` function from the ‘abind’ R-package.
-This R-package is recommended for binding and sub-filling arrays of arbitrary dimensions.
+‘subsets’ uses a modified version of the `abind::abind()` function from the ‘abind’ R-package; the ‘abind’ package is recommended for binding and sub-filling arrays of arbitrary dimensions.

 Besides these package, the following R packages work very nicely together with ‘subsets’:

-- ‘stringi’: THE R package for fast and concise string manipulation - an essential part of any programming language.
+- ‘stringi’: The primary R package for fast and concise string manipulation - an essential part of any programming language.

 - ‘tinycodet’: Helps the user with their coding etiquette.
 Focuses on 4
-  aspects: (1) safe functionalities, (2) an import system that combines benefits of using without attaching and attaching a package, (3) extending the capabilities of the aforementioned ‘stringi’ package, (4) functions to reduce repetitive code.
+  aspects: (1) safe functionalities; (2) an import system that combines benefits of using a package without attaching, and attaching a package; (3) extending the capabilities of the ‘stringi’ package; (4) functions to reduce repetitive code.